Your future starts here.

-The interdisciplinary nature of the program attracts students from diverse academic backgrounds like Political Science, Sociology, Journalism, Environmental Studies, Legal Studies, Communications, and Economics.
+The interdisciplinary nature of our programs attracts students from diverse undergraduate backgrounds such as Sociology, Political Science, Geography, Journalism, Environmental Studies, Legal Studies, Communications, History, and Economics.
 Students are given the freedom to define their own research topics, enrol in courses from other departments, and work under the supervision of a wide range of recognized experts.

-- Master’s in Political Economy with Concentration in Work and Labour
+- with a Concentration in Work and Labour

 - Collaborative PhD with a specialization in Political Economy